Kosovo - Things to Do in Kosovo in January

 The 500-year-old bazaar operates year-round but January brings its real character - blacksmiths shape horseshoes in workshops warmed by coal braziers, while the smell of roasted chestnuts mixes with woodsmoke from copper workshops.
 You'll find the same craftsmen whose families have worked these stalls for centuries, now wearing wool coats and sharing raki from pocket flasks.

-Booking Tip: Arrive by 10 am when metalworkers are active but before the afternoon rain moves in - no advance booking needed, but guides can explain the bazaar's guild system.
+Booking Tip: Arrive by 10 am when metalworkers are active but before the afternoon rain moves in - no advance booking needed.
+But guides can explain the bazaar's guild system.

 January Events & Festivals